Localizable Button Click Rendering via Active Lateral Force Feedback: Background of UltraShiver

 \section{Background of UltraShiver}

 The new method presented here is based on a lateral force feedback device, the UltraShiver, which we presented in a previous study \cite{xu2019ultrashiver}.
 The UltraShiver consists of two piezoelectric actuators and a sheet of anodized aluminum (shown in Fig. \ref{fig_lateralDisplacement_setup}).
+The dimensions of the anodized aluminum are 84 mm x 60 mm x 1 mm.
+Two pieces of hard piezoceramic (SMPL60W5T03R112, Steminc and Martins Inc, Miami, FL, USA) are placed in the middle of the anodized aluminum.
 The lateral force generation of the UltraShiver depends on synchronization of in-plane ultrasonic oscillation and out-of-plane electroadhesive forces.
 The in-plane ultrasonic oscillation is due to the longitudinal resonance of the UltraShiver and is excited by two piezos.
 The out-of-plane electroadhesive force is controlled by an electric current applied between the fingertip and the surface of the anodized aluminum.
+Significantly, both the in-plane oscillation and the electroadhesive force are modulated at an ultrasonic frequency well beyond the tactile and audio bandwidths: neither one can, in isolation, be perceived.
+When the two are present together, however, a non-zero average lateral force is produced.
+This happens because the in-plane vibrations cause the direction of the friction force to oscillate, while the electroadhesion causes the magnitude of the friction force to oscillate at the same frequency.
+Thus, it is possible for the average friction force to be higher in one direction than the other.
 By adjusting the phase between the ultrasonic oscillation and the electroadhesive force, the direction and magnitude of the lateral force can be controlled.
+According to \cite{xu2019ultrashiver}, the relation between active lateral force and the phase difference can be approximated by the following equation:

+where $F_{lf}$, $\varphi$, $V_{ACgap}$, and $V_{DCgap}$ are the active lateral force, the phase between the ultrasonic oscillation and the electroadhesive voltage, the AC voltage and DC voltage across the gap between the fingertip and the surface, respectively.
+The parameters $\mu _k$, $A$, $\varepsilon _0$, $\varepsilon _{gap}$, and $d_{gap}$ are the kinetic friction coefficient, gross contact area, permittivity of free space, and dielectric constant and thickness of the air gap between the fingertip and the surface, respectively.